rahulkumarec1068/CucumberTest/Cucumber/Readme.txt

 You can start out by looking at features/Problem1.feature.
 You can extend this feature or make your own features using some of the predefined steps that comes with selenium-cucumber.

-Predefined steps
-By using predefined steps you can automate your test cases more quickly, more efficiently and without much coding.

 Running test
 Go to com.mass.cucumber.runner package an run the CucumberRunner file or run feature files.